-In FY 2018, ACUS is requesting \$282,500 in funding for research contracts (Object Class 25).
+In FY 2019, ACUS is requesting \$270,000 in funding for research contracts (Object Class 25).
 This funding will allow ACUS to maintain a research program of new projects directed toward ACUS's statutory mission to study and cooperatively seek solutions to issues and problems arising in the administration of federal agency programs.
 The number of projects is dependent on the funding level, which enables ACUS to pursue the projects described in the performance section above, including projects undertaken at the request of Congress.

 To minimize contracting costs, ACUS staff attorneys sometimes conduct in-house research in addition to serving as legal counsel for ACUS committee projects and staffing the numerous projects undertaken by the Office of the Chairman described in this justification.
-Inhouse research initiatives have resulted in several Conference recommendations and significant Office of the Chairman projects for agencies such as SSA, EEOC, and CMS.
+In-house research initiatives have resulted in several Conference recommendations and significant Office of the Chairman projects for agencies such as SSA, EEOC, CMS, and DHHS.
 In-house staff research projects and other outreach initiatives, including inter-agency workshops, are included within ACUS's salary and administrative overhead expenses.

-In addition to funding for research contracts, ACUS requests \$140,000 for administrative support contracts.
-As a small agency, ACUS must contract with multiple agencies or private vendors for many of the administrative functions typically performed in-house at larger agencies.
+In addition to funding for research contracts, ACUS requests \$110,000 for administrative support contracts.
+As a small agency, ACUS is required by law and policy to contract with multiple agencies or private vendors for many of the administrative functions typically performed in-house at larger agencies.
 These contracts cover items such as personnel, payroll, finance, accounting, website hosting, mailing services, and mandated financial auditing.
-For FY 2018, ACUS requests \$140,000 for external administrative support including the mandated annual agency financial audit (\$21,000).
-This amount is consistent with recent fiscal years and a substantial reduction from earlier years as ACUS continuously reviews strategies for contracting administrative support, including using reimbursable services offered by other federal agencies, GSA schedules, and Cloud computing solutions, to find the most cost-effective ways to provide the needed administrative support.
+For FY 2019, ACUS requests \$110,000 for external administrative support including the mandated annual agency financial audit (\$28,000).
+Expenditures for external administrative support have declined over the past several fiscal years as ACUS continuously reviews strategies for contracting administrative support, including using reimbursable services offered by other federal agencies, GSA schedules, and Cloud computing solutions, to find the most cost-effective ways to provide these required and, in some cases, mandated services.

 As discussed above in the section on personnel, ACUS has utilized contract positions in past years instead of full time permanent employees to give the agency flexibility to match expertise with current projects and to rotate experts from academia, nonprofits, or other federal agencies to provide fresh and innovative thinking to ACUS.
-In FY 2018, ACUS anticipates filling as many as 2 FTE positions with contract personnel.
-Any contract positions would utilize resources repurposed from other portions of the agency budget, principally object classes 11 and 12. +
+In FY 2019, ACUS anticipates filling as many as 2 FTE positions with contract personnel.
+Any contract positions would utilize resources repurposed from other sections of the agency budget, principally object classes 11 and 12.

-3. Support And Infrastructure (Object Classes 21, 23, 24 and 26)
+3. Support and Infrastructure (Object Classes 21, 23, 24 and 26)

-Travel by Conference members and staff is budgeted at \$20,000 for FY 2018 (Object Class 21).
-This is a reduction from previous budget requests and reflects the agency's tight control of travel-related costs.
+Travel by Conference members and staff is budgeted at \$15,000 for FY 2019 (Object Class 21).
+This is a reduction from previous budget requests, and reflects the agency's tight control of travel-related costs.
 Most of these travel expenses involve the travel of out-of-town members of the Conference to Council, committee, and plenary session meetings.
 Conference members, other than the Chairman, serve without pay and are only reimbursed for travel and per diem, pursuant to 5 U.S.C § 593(c) and 5 U.S.C § 5703.
-To the extent practicable, the Conference will use videoconferencing and Web 2.0 technologies to minimize travel expenses for Conference members at the committee meetings.
+To the extent practicable, the Conference will use videoconferencing and other virtual hosting technologies to minimize travel expenses for Conference members at the committee meetings.
 In addition, some staff members will travel to conduct research or, as required, participate in various professional meetings and conferences.